Adaptive Strategies for Pension Fund Management: Introduction

 Longevity risk remains mostly unmanaged.
-Pension funds that confront mounting financial uncertainty, including that stemming from longevity risk, often consider undertaking a Pension Risk Transfer (PRT).
-In a PRT, the pension plan sells their assets and liabilities (payments to beneficiaries) to an insurance company, who then becomes responsible for paying their beneficiaries.
-The pension plan must pay a steep premium for the privilege of offloading this risk, at the price of a substantial proportion of their liabilities.
+Pension funds that confront mounting financial uncertainty, including that stemming from longevity risk, often consider undertaking a Pension Risk Transfer (PRT) where the pension plan transfers their assets and liabilities (payments to beneficiaries) to an insurance company, who then becomes responsible for paying their beneficiaries.
+The pension plan must pay a steep premium for the privilege of offloading this risk.
+Regulators require the insurers to hold an extremely conservative bond portfolio while holding large amounts of capital (upon which their shareholders expect appropriate returns).

-The insurance companies then pay the pensioners with an annuity.
-Having collected the assets plus a premium, insurance companies also secure themselves by trying to build a bulletproof box around their balance sheets.
-Their regulators require the insurers to hold an extremely conservative bond matching portfolio, hedge interest rates and exchange rates (FX) until the last beneficiary dies, and hold large amounts of capital (upon which their shareholders expect appropriate returns).
-The insurance company can choose to offload some longevity risk to a reinsurer.
 The rigidity of this structure is designed to protect the promises to the beneficiary but ends up being costly.

-Longevity risk is salient to individual investors who are increasingly funding their own retirement, as well as to those institutional investors who still hold longevity risk on their balance sheet (\eg, pension funds or insurance companies that write annuities).
-Instead of relying on either a corporate sponsor or government balance sheet, or on transferring the uncertainties of future life expectancy and asset volatility to a fortress balance sheet of an insurer or reinsurer, schemes could be designed to absorb both longevity and volatility risks by being adaptable in both the assets held and in the level of payouts over time.
+Longevity risk is salient to individual investors who are increasingly funding their own retirement, as well as to those institutional investors who still hold longevity risk on their balance sheet.
+Instead of relying on either a corporate sponsor or government balance sheet, or on transferring the uncertainties to an insurer, schemes could be designed to absorb both longevity and volatility risks by being adaptable in both the assets held and in the level of payouts over time.
 In this way, adaptable schemes could provide higher expected returns while still largely maintaining predictability.